-- strengthening policies that promote low-emissions growth
+- Strengthening policies that promote low-emissions growth

-- improving skills to support low-emissions development
+- Improving skills to support low-emissions development

-- establishing financial models for climate change mitigation that leverage resources
+- Establishing financial models for climate change mitigation that leverage resources

 In 2012, USAID supported Mexico in achieving the following results:

-- Supported the proposal, adoption or implementation of 21 laws, policies, agreements or regulations that address global climate change.
+- Supported the proposal, adoption, or implementation of 21 laws, policies, agreements, or regulations that address global climate change.

-Last updated: March 04, 2014
+Last updated: June 11, 2014